pokanop/dqe/README.md

 var isCurrent: Bool
 ```

 Dispatching sync on a queue can be disastrous normally if calling from the same queue.
 The intention of executing in a blocking fashion will deadlock if already on the same queue.
-DQExtensions provides a `syncSafe(work:)` method that will short circuit this dangerous behavior by running the closure inline, as intended.
+DQExtensions provides a `safeSync(work:)` method that will short circuit this dangerous behavior by running the closure inline, as intended.

 ```swift
 ///